roberto-pano/330-Projects/module6-group/README.md

 Fred Hua fredhua233

-NOTE: Sometimes after long use it may become slow and seemingly not work, just restart node and functionality will continue TAs: Tony Tong and David Buckley said this note was beneficial
+NOTE: Sometimes after long use it may become slow and seemingly not work, just restart node and functionality will continue

 Creative Portion: